 What is Cross-Border e-Commerce?

 The objective of cross-border e-Commerce is to export a product from its country of origin directly to consumers in another country.
 Here it is a question of exporting the Premium Japanese sake to China, for this it is possible to use various very famous platforms in the country such as Tmall global or even JD.com global.
 This distribution strategy offers brands that export a lot of advantages, notably in terms of delivery times and savings on certain costs.
-Cross-Border e-Commerce has its limits and favors products from imports.
+Cross-Border e-Commerce has its limits and favors products over imports.
 It is not intended to be a definitive solution for your business either, but rather a stepping stone in your market entry that can allow testing to refine your product-market fit.

-Read more about China Cross-border eCommerce
+Read more about China’s Cross-border eCommerce

-The role of Tmall Global in selling Sake
+The Role of Tmall Global in Selling Sake

 Tmall Global is the international version of Tmall and one of the biggest cross-border eCommerce app in China as well as most trusted by consumers.
 Thanks to Tmall Global, it is possible to have access to many marketing tools that can help you stand out from the competition, such as: